 They say, as years go by, you get used to the pain.
 When life slaps you in the face, you are not so sensitive as before.
 But as I grow older, every slap seems more painful, more intense, and I frantically look for a recovery like a drowning man to a raft after endless hours of floating.
-As if the resistance weakens me, and the soul wants to say:
+As if the resistance weakens me, and my soul wants to say:

 Hey, life, it’s ok, I understand, just ease up a little.